News & Media Releases

 Bay of Plenty Regional Council

 Our proactive engagement with local councils is crucial in navigating the complexities of resource allocation within our region's play and recreation sectors.
-By advocating for thoughtful investments, we have successfully influenced key decisions that align with community needs and aspirations for increased access to physical activity.
+By advocating for thoughtful investments, we have worked with councils to find suitable solutions that align with community needs and aspirations for increased access to physical activity.

 Looking ahead to 2025, we remain committed to collaboration with local government entities, ensuring that our sector expertise continues to inform their decisions.
 Together, we are building a healthier, more vibrant Bay of Plenty, fostering active lifestyles and strengthening community bonds.